-I’m often asked what the key to good health is.
-The key is to look at your body as one big intricate and amazing system.
-All of our bodily functions rely on the effectiveness of other systems, organs and pathways to be working correctly too.
-So how do we get these functions operating optimally?
+I'm often asked what is the key to good health?
+At BePure we like to take a holistic approach, looking at your body as one big intricate and amazing system.
+What we find is that our bodily functions as well as our mind-body connection, rely on the effectiveness of other systems, organs and pathways to be working correctly too.

 Vitamins and minerals

 Vitamins and minerals are what our foods are broken down into.
 Foods can either be rich in the vitamins and minerals our bodies need to function well, or they can deplete us of these vital micronutrients.
 The richest source of vitamins and minerals are whole, unprocessed foods; fruit, vegetables, nuts, seeds, eggs, meats and soaked gluten free whole grains.
 In particular leafy greens are an incredibly powerful source of vitamins and minerals.

 Antioxidants protect your cells against the damaging effects of free radicals, which may play a role in heart disease, cancer and other diseases.
 Several vitamins and minerals, including vitamins A, C and E and selenium, act as antioxidants.
 They are mainly found in wholefoods, so a diet rich in fruits and vegetables is beneficial to protect against disease.
 Vegetables with dark colours such as berries, red cabbage, orange capsicum, eggplant and plums are all rich in antioxidants.
 The best way you can ensure you are getting enough is to “eat the rainbow’ everyday.

 Are you getting the essential nutrients you need?

 I’m a massive proponent of eating real nutrient-dense food based largely on eating foods our ancestors would have eaten.
 This means prioritising a diet high in plant foods; leafy greens, fresh seasonal produce, soaking and sprouting grains, eating all parts of the animal including organ meat, and utilising good quality natural fats as a core part of our diet.